pivotal/docs-tap/install-offline/tap-gui-non-standard-certs-offline.hbs.md

 # Configuring custom certificate authorities for Tanzu Application Platform GUI

-This topic describes how to configure Tanzu Application Platform GUI to trust unusual certificate authorities (CA) when making outbound connections.
+This topic tells you how to configure Tanzu Application Platform GUI (commonly known as TAP GUI) to trust unusual certificate authorities (CA) when making outbound connections.

-You do this by using overlays with PackageInstalls.
+You use overlays with PackageInstalls to make this possible.
 There are two ways to implement this workaround: you can deactivate all SSL verification or you can add a custom CA.

 Deactivate all SSL verification